ArkEcosystemArchive/docs-legacy/docs/guidebook/developer/tester-cli-transaction.md

 the 0th transaction can be viewed on the [dexplorer.ark.io](https://dexplorer.ark.io/transaction/9ac41285c42573913e4a78a81b251e8c1d99515b4864db038a78ae58ccdd354b).

-### Other types

 As with the transfer transaction type, other types also follow the same model.
-When specifying a dynamic fee or range of fees for a given transaction to the tester-cli, the transaction will only be accepted if a delegate has a minimum fee for its type equal to or lower than the specified value/range.
+When specifying a dynamic fee or range of fees for a given transaction to the tester-cli, the transaction will only be accepted if a delegate has set a minimum fee for its type equal to or lower than the specified value/range.

-The syntax and output follows the same model as the transfer transaction, with the added type-specific parameter.
+The syntax and output follow the same model as the transfer transaction, with the added type-specific parameter.

 Here is an example